seankwilliams/modern-footnotes/modern-footnotes/readme.txt

 == Changelog ==
 1.0 - 4/1/17 - initial version.
 1.1 - 11/8/17 - Added option to use expandable version of footnotes on desktop instead of the default tooltip style.
+1.1.1 - 1/6/18 - Fixed problem where scripts were enqueued incorrectly.